 Jump Into Major Life Decisions

 If you are suffering from intense bouts of hallucinations, nightmares, and mood swings that cannot be improved from the above suggestions, fret not!
-One of the best ways to avoid addressing your emotional turmoil is to spontaneously act upon those significant, life-altering choices that have been on your mind.
-Propose to your boyfriend or girlfriend, or plan a spontaneous weekend to elope to a Chapel of Love, despite your indecision or hesitance toward commitment!
+One of the best ways to avoid addressing your emotional turmoil is to spontaneously act upon any significant, life-altering choices that have been on your mind.
+Propose to your boyfriend or girlfriend, and plan a spontaneous weekend to elope at a Chapel of Love; Despite your indecision or hesitance toward commitment!
 Or conversely, act on serving those divorce papers, move to a different city, state or country.
-A fundamental change to your life is exactly what you need to contextualize all your pent up stress, and soon you’ll be so distracted with keeping up with this new life, you won’t have time to dwell on your deeply seeded emotional problems stemming from the atrocities you committed in the name of savings.
+A fundamental change to your life is exactly what you need to contextualize all your pent up stress, and soon you’ll be so distracted with keeping up with this new life, you won’t have time to dwell on your deeply seeded emotional trauma stemming from the atrocities you committed in the name of savings!

 Millions of Americans suffer from varying degrees of Post Traumatic Stress Disorder, so please feel no fault or stigma involved in experiencing any of these symptoms following a traumatic event.
 You have enough stress in your life already, what with last minute returns, cleaning the house and wrapping all those impulsively chosen presents!
 They don’t call it “Thanksgiving” for nothing!

-Thank you for reading, and we hope you enjoy a nonviolent and successful Black Friday bargain-hunt!
+Thank you for reading, and we hope you enjoy a non-catatonia inducing Black Friday bargain-hunt!

 Self-Worth Digest and it’s authors are not trained professionals in any field, and do not guarantee our guidance to be beneficial, or that any of the advice contained herein is cognitively sound.
 Click here to read our full disclaimer or follow this link for our list of legitimate mental health resources.